topher6345/cellular-automaton-studio/README.md

 # Cellular Automaton Studio

-The goal of Cellular Automaton Studio is to draw trippy pictures.
+Cellular Automaton Studio is a tool to draw trippy pictures.

 To save pictures use the screenshot button 📷 or right click on the canvas and select 'Save as..'